 In addition, excursions are a vital part of the summer experience for international students to gain a cultural understanding of the UK alongside academic study.
 Students will have 2 fully day and 1 half day excursion each week to experience the rich cultural heritage of Britain.
 The followings are structured leisure programmes including sports, evening activities and weekend trips across three course centres.

-The followings are sample timetables of a typical A-Level Summer Study Program:
+The followings are sample timetables of a typical A-Level / IB Summer Study Program:

 Students stay in Sidcot School boarding houses with single and double rooms.
 Girls and boys are accommodated in separate boarding houses which are close to both the classrooms and dining room.
 A team of friendly staff will stay with the students to look after them in the evenings and is on duty throughout the night.
 The Sidcot School nurse is also on call twenty-four hours a day.